HenrikBengtsson/TopDom/OVERVIEW.md

-This is an R package that originates from the original TopDom R script by Shin et al. (2016).
-This package was put together by Henrik Bengtsson independently of the TopDom authors based on that original TopDom R script and the original TopDom PDF documentation.

-The original R script (versions 0.0.1 and 0.0.2) and the TopDom manual were made available on a website of the TopDom author (http<span/>://zhoulab.usc.edu/TopDom/).
-As of 2019, that website is no longer available.
-Instead, TopDom is now listed as a paragraph on <https://labs.dgsom.ucla.edu/zhou/pages/software> with a link to one of the author GitHub repository [jasminezhoulab/TopDom](https://github.com/jasminezhoulab/TopDom), which holds the TopDom manual and version 0.0.2 of the script but no version 0.0.1.

-This git repository holds verbatim copies of the two iterations of the original TopDom R script: [TopDom_v0.0.1.R](https://github.com/HenrikBengtsson/TopDom/tree/0.0.1/R/TopDom.R) and [TopDom_v0.0.2.R](https://github.com/HenrikBengtsson/TopDom/tree/0.0.2/R/TopDom.R), as well as the original TopDom documentation [TopDom Manual_v0.0.2.pdf](https://github.com/HenrikBengtsson/TopDom/blob/0.0.2/docs/TopDom%20Manual_v0.0.2.pdf).

-The **TopDom** package is licensed under the [GNU Public License (GPL)](https://www.gnu.org/licenses/gpl.html).
+The TopDom method identifies topological domains in genomes from Hi-C sequence data (Shin et al., 2016).
+The authors published an implementation of their method as an R script (two different versions; also available in this package).
+This package originates from those original TopDom R scripts and provides help pages adopted from the original TopDom PDF documentation.
+It also provides a small number of bug fixes to the original code.

 ## Citing TopDom - the method and the package